LarvixON-ZPI/larvixon-documentation/src/content/docs/project/roadmap.md

 ---
 title: Project roadmap
-description: Timeline and milestones for the LarvixON AI project (2025)
+description: Timeline and milestones for the LarvixON project (2025)
 ---

 Project is carried out in five main phases from June to December 2025.
 Each phase focuses on different aspects of the system, from foundations to full integration and optimization.